Mortgage Arrears Options in Canada: What to Do in the First 7 Days

-An urgent guide for Canadians behind on mortgage payments: what to do in the first week, which lender relief options are realistic, and when debt relief or an early sale is the better move.
+Urgent guide for Canadians behind on mortgage payments: what to do in the first 7 days, which lender relief options are realistic

 Key Takeaways